ElenaGlazoff/Website/README.md

 1. Develop an Engaging Homepage
 1.1 Create a file named index.html to serve as the main landing page of your website.
 This page should include the following elements:

-- At least four paragraphs of meaningful content.
+At least four paragraphs of meaningful content.

-- Proper headings using HTML tags <h1>, <h2>, and <h3> to create a clear content hierarchy.
+Proper headings using HTML tags <h1>, <h2>, and <h3> to create a clear content hierarchy.

--  clickable image that links to any external URL of your choice.
+Clickable image that links to any external URL of your choice.

 2. Create a Secondary Page: tweets.html
 2.1 Design a complementary page titled tweets.html, which may feature any content you choose.
 However, the following requirements must be met: